MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 **Be proactive about threat detection** and be vigilant for signs of abuse, like identity brute force attacks on an SSH component or an RDP endpoint.
 Although external threats might generate a lot of noise, especially if the application is exposed to the internet, **internal threats are often a greater concern**.
 An unexpected brute force attack from a trusted network source or an inadvertent misconfiguration, for instance, should be investigated immediately.

 **Keep up with your hardening practices.** Monitoring isn't a substitute for proactively hardening your environment.
 A larger surface area is prone to more attacks.
 Tighten controls as much as practice.
-Detect and disable unused accounts, remove unused ports, and user a web application firewall, for example.
+Detect and disable unused accounts, remove unused ports, and use a web application firewall, for example.
 For more information about hardening techniques, see [Recommendations on security hardening](hardening.md).

 **Signature-based detection** can inspect a system in detail.
 It involves looking for signs or correlations between activities that might indicate a potential attack.
 A detection mechanism might identify certain characteristics that are indicative of a specific type of attack.
 It might not always be possible to directly detect the command-and-control mechanism of an attack.
-However, there are often hints or patterns associated with a particular command and control process.
+However, there are often hints or patterns associated with a particular command-and-control process.
 For example, an attack might be indicated by a certain flow rate from a request perspective, or it might frequently access domains that have specific endings.

 Detect **anomalous user access patterns** so that you can identify and investigate deviations from expected patterns.
 This involves comparing current user behavior with past behavior to spot anomalies.
-Although it might not be feasible to perform this task manually, you can threat intelligence tools to do it.
+Although it might not be feasible to perform this task manually, you can use threat intelligence tools to do it.
 Invest in **User and Entity Behavior Analytics (UEBA) tools** that collect user behavior from monitoring data and analyze it.
-These tools can often do predictive analysis that maps suspicious behaviors to potential types of attack.
+These tools can often perform predictive analysis that maps suspicious behaviors to potential types of attack.

 **Detect threats during pre-deployment and post-deployment stages.** During the pre-deployment phase, incorporate vulnerability scanning into pipelines and take necessary actions based on the results.
 Post-deployment, continue to conduct vulnerability scanning.
 You can use tools like Defender for Containers, which scans container images.
 Include the results in the collected data.
 For information about secure development practices, see [Recommendations for using safe deployment practices](../operational-excellence/safe-deployments.md).

-**Take advantage of the platform-provided detection mechanisms and measures.** For example, Azure Firewall can analyze traffic and block connections to untrusted destinations.
+**Take advantage of platform-provided detection mechanisms and measures.** For example, Azure Firewall can analyze traffic and block connections to untrusted destinations.
 Azure also provides ways to detect and protect against distributed denial-of-service (DDoS) attacks.

 ## Azure facilitation